dascentral/RMA/README.md

 ## Juliet
-**Coming soon!** A collection of utility functions to assist with formatting of names.
+A simple PHP API extension for formatting names.